 Careers and Callings Can Be Friends

-On the other hand, if you have someone seeking your help with parenting advice, but you’re a financial planner, you may want to explore that path if you enjoy giving parenting advice and are seeking more fulfillment in your career.
+For example, if you have someone that would seek your help with parenting advice, but you’re currently a financial planner, you may want to explore that path if you enjoy giving parenting advice and are seeking more fulfillment in your career.
 You may be able to create a specialized area of financial planning that focuses on parents, which may lead to greater satisfaction in your career and a deeper calling.

 I value careers and callings.
 Both play a role in our lives.
 Careers can help lead to your ultimate calling, but your calling is always greater.
 Why?
 Because you would do the work 100% free for the rest of your life and for the people that you’re serving.
 It’s that meaningful to you and your organization, community or the world.